terjesannum/go-graphql-client/README.md

 ### Simple Query

 To make a GraphQL query, you need to define a corresponding Go type.
+Variable names must be upper case, see [here](https://github.com/hasura/go-graphql-client/blob/master/README.md#specify-graphql-type-name)

 For example, to make the following GraphQL query: